Southern Victory: Settling Accounts

 World map showing participants in the "Second Great War".
-The Entente are depicted in brown, the C.S. in red, the Central Powers in blue, the Japanese Empire in yellow, the Chinese Empire in green, and neutral countries in grey.
+The Entente are depicted in brown, the C.S. in red, the Central Powers in blue, the Japanese Empire in dark gray, the Chinese Empire in green, and neutral countries in grey.

 Against Union expectations, Confederate forces under George Patton drive into Ohio under cover of massive bombing raids, cutting U.S. industry off from its raw materials, but the front soon stalls there and in Virginia.
 The U.S. Navy suffers reverses against the Royal Navy and Imperial Japanese Navy.
 However, despite U.S. President Al Smith getting killed during a Confederate bombing raid on Philadelphia, the U.S. does not surrender.
 In response, the Confederacy launches a major offensive aimed at Pittsburgh, where its army is surrounded and annihilated in urban fighting.
 Meanwhile, the Confederacy begins "population reductions" against its black population, using poison gas at camps in Louisiana and Texas, which are forced to evacuate as U.S. troops advance.
 Using blitzkrieg-like tactics, the U.S. Army is also able to push through Kentucky and Tennessee toward Atlanta.

 In Europe, the Germans lose Ukraine and the Left Bank of the Rhine, but defend East Prussia and Poland.
 Britain occupies Ireland, but its Norwegian campaign fails spectacularly.
 Backed by Austria-Hungary and Bulgaria, Germany begins counter-offensives in 1942.
 With both Russia and Austria-Hungary facing ethnic uprisings, the German Army is able to win at Kyiv and threaten Petrograd, as well as retake the Low Countries.
 Having won the race for a nuclear weapon, Germany destroys Petrograd with an atomic bomb; as more belligerents acquire the technology, the list of cities targeted grows to include Philadelphia, Newport News, Charleston, Paris, Hamburg, London, Norwich, and Brighton.
 Russia, France, and Britain sue for peace.

 With Texas seceding, Patton surrendering in Alabama, and Featherston killed by a black guerrilla while trying to escape, the Confederacy surrenders unconditionally.
 U.S. forces hold trials for crimes against humanity and take extreme measures against the remaining bands of guerrillas, while generally aided by the scattered remaining black population.
 In 1945, new President Thomas E. Dewey pledges to reintegrate the southern states into the Union and to continue the alliance with Germany, while suppressing the development of nuclear weapons by their enemies France, Japan, and Russia.